Self-similar Cauchy problems and generalized Mittag-Leffler functions: Introduction

 The fractional Caputo derivative of order $\alpha \in (0,1)$ which is usually defined in terms of the additive convolution operator $*$ and the function $h_{\alpha}(y)= \frac{y^{-\alpha}}{\Gamma(1-\alpha)}, y>0,$ as follows

-plays a central and growing role in various contexts, see e.g.~\cite{Book-Fract, fractional_applications}.
+plays a central and growing role in various contexts, see e.g.~the monographs \cite{Maina, meerschaert_sikorskii, Book-Fract, fractional_applications}.
 In particular, in analysis, it appears in the fractional Cauchy problem, where one replaces the derivative of order $1$ by the fractional one, i.e.~$\frac{~^C d^{\alpha}}{dt^{\alpha}}f = \mathbf L f$, with $\mathbf L$ the infinitesimal generator of a strong Markov process $X$, see \cite{Zasla} for the introduction of this problem in relation to some Hamiltonian chaotic dynamics of particles given in terms of stable processes.

 Bauemer and Meerschaert in \cite{baeumer_meerschaert} showed the intriguing fact that the solution of this problem admits a stochastic representation which is given in terms of a non-Markovian process defined as the Markov process $X$ time-changed by the inverse of an $\alpha$-stable subordinator.
 This offers another fascinating connection between stochastic and functional analysis.
 Observing that the mapping $h_{\alpha}$ is the tail of the L\'evy measure of this stable subordinator, it is then natural to generalize the fractional operator as an additive convolution operator by replacing the function $h_{\alpha}$ with the tail of the L\'evy measure of any subordinator.
-It turns out that this interesting program has been developed recently by Toaldo \cite{toaldo} and the corresponding generalized fractional Cauchy problem has, when this tail has infinite mass, a similar stochastic representation where the time-changed process is the inverse of the subordinator, see \cite{toaldo,chen2017time}.
+It turns out that this interesting program has been developed recently by Toaldo \cite{toaldo} and the corresponding generalized fractional Cauchy problem has, when this tail has infinite mass, a similar stochastic representation where the time-changed process is the inverse of the subordinator, see \cite{toaldo,chen2017time}, and, see the recent paper \cite{MB} where the independency assumption is relaxed.

 Another important feature of the fractional Caputo derivative is its self-similarity property

 where $d_cf(t)=f(ct)$ is the dilation operator.
 It is not difficult to convince yourself that this property follows from the homogeneity property of the function $h_{\alpha}$ which itself is inherited from the scaling property of the $\alpha$-stable subordinator, and thus it does not hold for any $*$-convolution operators associated to any other subordinators.
 This property is appealing from a modelling viewpoint as it has been observed in many physical and economics phenomena \cite{Embrechts-Maejima} and is also central in (non-trivial) limit theorems for any properly normalized stochastic processes, see \cite{lamperti1962semi}.
 Two questions then arise naturally: \begin{enumerate} \item Can one define a class of linear operators enjoying the same self-similarity property \eqref{eq:def_scaling} as the fractional derivative? \item If yes, can one find a stochastic representation for the solution of the corresponding self-similar Cauchy problem? \end{enumerate} The aim of this paper is to provide a positive and detailed answer to each of these questions.
 For \eqref{Q1}, we observe that the fractional derivative~\eqref{Caputo} admits also the representation as a multiplicative convolution operator